 Please note that most shops don’t take cards.
 ATMs get overly crowded in town, so it’s preferable to have cash.

 By far, one of the most magical European Christmas markets is the Montreux Christmas market.
-Not only is it a perfect size and an epic Christmas market, but because it isn’t just a Christmas market.
+Not only is it a perfect size and an epic Christmas market, but it isn’t just a Christmas market.